Meghan McCain Snaps at Joy Behar for Being ‘Snippy’: ‘I Don't Have to Come to Work!’

 During Thursday’s broadcast of The View, things once again devolved into a war of words between frequent sparring partners Meghan McCain and Joy Behar, culminating with McCain accusing her liberal co-host of being “snippy” with her.

-The popular ABC talk show kicked off its “Hot Topics” segment with a the news of President Donald Trump and his daughter/senior advisor Ivanka Trump openly promoting Goya products amid a liberal boycott of the company due to its CEO heaping praise on the president.
+The popular ABC talk show kicked off its “Hot Topics” segment with the news of President Donald Trump and his daughter/senior adviser Ivanka Trump openly promoting Goya products amid a liberal boycott of the company due to its CEO heaping praise on the president.

 After co-host Sunny Hostin noted that the Trump endorsement of beans may represent a federal ethics violation, Behar took some snarky shots at the White House before applauding the #BoycottGoya movement by comparing it to other famous boycotts.